 You probably noticed a lot of soups.
 Because soups are easy to double, usually cost-efficient and so easy to transport and reheat, I bet 80-90% of the meals I share end up being soups, usually with rolls or biscuits and a salad.
 And yes, even in the summer.
 Some soups are perfect with fresh summer produce!

 - Homemade Biscuits (often with soup or a hearty casserole)

 - Our Favorite “Happy” Rolls (so easy with a breadmaker)

 - Pasta Salad (only in the summer, only if the meal will be eaten ASAP; easy to bag and carry though)

 - The following are good sides for wraps, Mexican foods, or sharing summer grilling bounty.
 I don’t use them very often, but it’s good to have an idea of some side dish options that reheat well or don’t need heating at all.

 My system has refined itself over the years as I’ve transitioned to a healthier “real food” diet and gotten more savvy about meal sharing.
 I take a few things into account when I gift a meal to another family:

 1. How much does the meal cost?

 I don’t want to be stingy, but if I can keep the meal within a lower budget, I feel like I can be more generous with quantity, which is more fun on the part of the recipient.
-I used to take lasagna all the time because it seemed like (a) casseroles should be easiest to reheat and (b) it was a gift to take a meal that takes a lot of preparation, but then I priced it out at over $11 with all those cheeses and started to think better of that one!
+I used to take lasagna all the time because it seemed like (a) casseroles should be easiest to reheat and (b) it was a gift to take a meal that takes a lot of preparation, but then I priced it out with all those cheeses and started to think better of that one!